-In April 2015, the Minister of the Digital Agenda, Telecommunications and Postal Services presented the "Digital Belgium" action plan, which is available at www.digitalbelgium.be.
+In April 2015, the Minister of the Digital Agenda, Telecommunications and Postal Services presented the "Digital Belgium" action plan (a new federal digital plan is under development).

 "Digital Belgium" is the action plan which sets out our country's long-term digital vision and breaks it down into clear objectives, with the aim of improving Belgium's position in the digital field.